 The third level contains the College and CME Church archives, African-American materials, and stack and study areas, including nine closed carrels for individual study.
 The Mattie Gill Jackson African-American Materials Center in the Learning Resources Center is a growing collection of books, periodicals, recordings, films, and videos on Black culture.
-This center is open for the use of the community and visiting scholars as well as for faculty, staff and students.
-The fourth level contains faculty and classrooms for the Fundamental Studies program.
-To facilitate effective use of the LRC, personal assistance and guidance are provided by the staff to faculty and students any time the LRC is Additionally, the "Ask A Librarian" open. feature is available.
-The LRC HANDBOOK. available at all service desks, should be referred to for a more detailed description of LRC services and regulations.
+This center is open for the use of the community and visiting scholars as well as for faculty, staff and students. contains faculty level The fourth and classrooms for the Academic Foundations program.
+To facilitate effective use of the LRC, personal assistance and guidance are provided by the staff to faculty and students any time the LRC is open.
+Additionally. the "Ask A Librarian" feature is available.
+The LRC HANDBOOK, available at all service desks, should be referred to for a more detailed description of LRC services and regulations.